 There would be many thousand of bass-relief works at Angkor.
-Large number of haute-reliefs and sculptures standing alone, taken the beating of both weather and humans over these thousand years.
+Large number of haute-reliefs and sculptures in-the-round, taking the beating of both weather and humans over these thousand years.
 But one thing stands out amidst all of this chaos.
 And that is Angkor Thom sculptures.
-Those of nearly three dozen huge, truly huge humans pulling the Vasuki on both sides of the entrance at Angkor Thom.
+Those of nearly six dozen huge, truly huge humans pulling the Vasuki on both sides of the entrance at Angkor Thom.
 You cannot miss them, even if you walked with eyes closed.
 And that is my point of discussion.

 These massive human sculptures, even though badly mauled and damaged by anything & every force that anyone might have mustered against them, are still as potent & powerful as these might have been a thousand years ago.
 As stout as those Misters Olympia Dorian Yates, Lee Haney or a Ronnie Coleman, or even much more than those monsters of human beings.